Humphrys genealogy

 He is listed at Walkinstown House in [Thom's] from 1933 to 1960 (indicates he moved in there before marriage).

-Note that his sister Lizzie O'Farrell was living in Portmahon House as at Dec 1933.
-She moved in around or after the Alderman's death, so Frank set up home in one of the other Flanagan properties.
+Note that his sister Lizzie O'Farrell was living in Portmahon House as at Dec 1933, when her husband died there.
+She moved into Portmahon House around or after the Alderman's death.
+So Frank set up home in one of the other Flanagan properties.

 He enjoyed drinking a lot when a bachelor, but eventually stopped and became a Pioneer before he even met his wife, and for the rest of his life never drank.
 He more or less stopped hunting when he married.